DSC 3572

 Sharing Jesus with a Child with Down Syndrome, Part 1

-Because October is both ADHD and Down Syndrome Awareness Month, Making Us Whole will focus on addressing concerns and raising awareness of both of these disabilities.
-Regardless of your connection with ADHD or Down syndrome, our hope is that these posts will leave you more informed about the unique joys and struggles families touched by either of these disabilities encounter.
+Because October is ADHD and Down Syndrome Awareness Month, Making Us Whole will focus on addressing concerns and raising awareness of both disabilities.
+Regardless of your connection with ADHD or Down syndrome, we hope that these posts will leave you more informed about the unique joys and struggles families touched by either of these disabilities encounter.

 I introduce myself differently to people, depending on who they are.
-If they are friends of my son, I’ll let them know “I am Jim’s mom” or if I’m giving a tour at Zeeland Christian School, I introduce myself as a special education teacher at the school.
-I think most people adjust the information they share with another person as they introduce themselves so that the other individual will have a way to best know and understand you.
+If they are friends of my son, I’ll let them know, “I am Jim’s mom.”
+If I’m giving a tour at Zeeland Christian School, I introduce myself as a special education teacher.
+I think most people adjust the information they share with another person as they introduce themselves so that the other individual will have a way to get to know and understand you best.

 Here are a few ideas as you delight in making this introduction of the Savior of your life to that dear child:

 1. Relax.
 Trust God’s promises.
-Remember, salvation is a gift from God – you are asked to create an environment and make the introduction.
-Leave the rest in God’s hand.
+Remember, salvation is a gift from God.
+You are asked to create an environment and make the introduction.
+Leave the rest in God’s hands; our connection with Jesus is bathed in so many idioms and figures of speech.

 3. Know the child with Down syndrome.
 What delights this child?
 Animals?
 Trains?
 Hugs?
 Music?
 A particular person?
 If you could think of this child’s favorite activity, what would it be?